Narcissus (mythology): Interpretation

-Miyawaki outlines several major ancient versions of the Narcissus myth, each emphasizing different themes.
-In Ovid’s account, the myth centers on illusion, self-recognition, and the tragedy of unfulfilled desire.
-Conon’s version includes the rejected suitor Ameinias and frames the story as a moralized tale about cruelty and punishment.
+According to the neurologist and psychiatrist Edison Miyawaki, Ovid's account centers on illusion, self-recognition, and the tragedy of unfulfilled desire.
+Conon's version frames the story as a moralized tale about cruelty and punishment.
 Pausanias presents a more psychologically grounded narrative in which Narcissus mourns his deceased twin sister, interpreting the story as an expression of grief rather than self-love.
+The psychiatrist Arash Javanbakht argues that Narcissus exhibits a conflicted pattern of withdrawal and longing more consistent with schizoid–histrionic dynamics than narcissistic personality disorder.
+He also notes that Narcissus initially fails to recognize the reflection and that his fixation is a punishment imposed by Nemesis, not an inherent trait.